lookitsatravis/listify/README.md

 - `top_of_list` sets the integer position for the top of the list (default: `1`).
 - `column` sets the name of your position column that you chose during installation (default: `'position'`).
 - `add_new_at` sets the name of your position column that you chose during installation (default: `'bottom'`, options: `'top'` or `'bottom'`).
 - `scope` allows you to scope the items in your list.
 This one requires a bit of elaboration.
-There are three posible values accepted:
+There are three possible values accepted:
     - `string`
     - `Illuminate\Database\Eloquent\Relations\BelongsTo` object
     - `Illuminate\Database\Query\Builder` object